pthorup/little-games/README.md

 ## Tech

-This app was made as part of my assignment in a React course.
+This app was made as part of my assignment in my React course.
-It is my solution to demonstrate my basic knowledge of React and the React Hook system and was made with the help of [Create React App](https://github.com/facebook/create-react-app).
+It is my solution to demonstrate my basic knowledge of React and the React Hook system.
+It is made with the help of [Create React App](https://github.com/facebook/create-react-app).
+The structure of the app is based on the possibility of additional games in the future.
+Thus certain components can be re-used.